"Jacquelyn Wagner is something like a shooting star"

 And in fact - due to the beauty and illuminating power of her voice the young American soprano has rapidly gained international recognition and established herself as a first-class signer of German, French and Italian repertoire, what she presents on all main stages.

-Future projects include her debut as 'Agathe'/"Freischütz" at Zurich Opera, her return to the Opéra de Paris Bastille for the revival of "Cosi fan tutte"/'Fiordiligi', to the Deutsche Oper Berlin as 'Rosalinde'/"Die Fledermaus", as 'Tatjana'/"Eugen Onegin" to the Liceu Barcelona and as "Alcina"/titelrole to the Deutsche Oper am Rhein Düsseldorf.
-Jacquelyn Wagner has got a significant concert-repertoire, which will lead her to both the Musikverein and the Konzerthaus in Vienna (Philippe Jordan) and to various gala-concerts.
+Future projects include her debut as 'Agathe'/"Freischütz" at Zurich Opera, her role-debut as 'Elsa'/"Lohengrin" at the Felsenreitschule Salzburg (Roland Schwab; Leslie Sagunandarajah), her return to the Opéra de Paris Bastille for the revival of "Cosi fan tutte"/'Fiordiligi', to the Deutsche Oper Berlin as 'Rosalinde'/"Die Fledermaus", as 'Tatjana'/"Eugen Onegin" to the Liceu Barcelona and as "Alcina"/title role to the Deutsche Oper am Rhein Düsseldorf.
+Jacquelyn Wagner has got a significant concert-repertoire, which will lead her to both the Musikverein and the Konzerthaus in Vienna (Philippe Jordan), to the London Philharmonic Orchestra as well as to Tokyo Symphony Orchestra aside various gala-concerts.

 The artist started as a member at the Deutsche Oper Berlin, where she has sung all important parts of her repertoire including 'Pamina'/"Die Zauberflöte", 'Contessa', 'Micaela'/"Carmen"‚ 'Musetta'/"La Bohème".